Child care in Virginia consists of two distinct categories: Center-Based and Home-Based.

 Center-Based Care is offered in a child care center or setting outside of a private home.
 These providers typically group children into classrooms according to age or grade level, following state ratio guidelines.
-This type of care includes specialized care, such as:
+This type of care includes specialized care, such as:as:

 Preschool programs are typically offered for children ages 3—5 years old.
 These types of settings are designed to prepare children for kindergarten.
 They are often part-time and may be provided through a school, faith-based organization, or child care center.

 Head Start or Early Head Start Programs

 Head Start and Early Head Start programs promote the growth and development of children from low-income families.
 Parent involvement, health programs, and family support are included.
 Early Head Start serves families with children from birth to 3 years old, while Head Start Programs serve children ages 3—5.
 Most Head Start programs are run by non-profit organizations, schools, and community action agencies.